curlsloth/NYU-HPC-4-newbies/README.md

 sacct -u <NetID> --format=JobID,JobName,MaxRSS,Elapsed
 ```

-When the all the jobs are done, you will receive an email titled something like this "Slurm Array Summary Job_id=48368654_* (48368654) Name=testrun Ended, COMPLETED, ExitCode [0-0]", where "ExitCode 0" means there's no error!
-"ExitCode 1" means an error.
+When the all the jobs are done, you will receive an email titled something like this `Slurm Array Summary Job_id=48368654_* (48368654) Name=testrun Ended, COMPLETED, ExitCode [0-0]`, where `ExitCode 0` means there's no error! `ExitCode 1` means an error. `ExitCode [0-1]` means some instances have no error while some have.

 You can list all the output files in the `/scratch/<NetID>/pytorch-example/slurm_output/` directory using the `ls` command:
 ```